r0binary/mddns/README.md

 If not port was specified, the system will assign an available port to the service.

+### Build the docker container

+To build mddns into a docker container run

+`docker build . -t mddns:latest`

+To start the app in docker run

+`docker run -ti -p 8080:8080 mddns`

 ### Send update request

 To trigger the updater just make a GET request to the `/update` endpoint.